Critical Notes on McGrath’s biography of C. S. Lewis

 1. QUESTIONABLE ANALYSIS AND INTERPRETATION

-irrationality called into question whether there was any meaning in the
+whose irrationality called into question whether there was any meaning in the universe

 ––– But it is very much as if that question, for him, had by then been settled for years: there was no meaning in the universe.
 Large-scale irrationality was nothing to be puzzled about but a thing to be endured in hopes of its going away some day.
 McGrath ignores the relevant passages in Lewis’s letters of 1918-19 and also ignores the fact that in later years he occasionally did mention the effect of prolonged shelling.
 McGrath speaks (51) of “the potentially devastating memories of his traumatic experiences” but never mentions Lewis’s plain and plausible meaning when he explained in what sense he found boarding school worse than the trenches.

 51 “Lewis’s mental map of reality had difficulty

 ––– This goes straight against all the available evidence.
 The idea at least requires a definition of what is meant by “accommodation”.
 Accommodating the trauma appears to be pretty exactly what Lewis did with a rare degree of success.
 The only way for the biographer to escape this fact is to rule out its possibility from the outset and resolutely cling to this denial.